Third-Party Cookies—and Beyond

 Cookies are pieces of data, normally stored in text files, that websites place on visitors’ computers to store a range of information.
 They are usually specific to that visitor, or rather the device they are using to view the site, like the browser or mobile phone.

 First-party cookies are set by the domain of the site you’re visiting.
-These cookies’ primary focus is to deliver you optimal user experience.
-This means the site remembers your login information, language preferences, etc. Only the host domain can retrieve and read the contents of the cookie once it has been set.
+These cookies’ primary focus is to deliver you an optimal user experience.
+This means the site remembers your login information, language preferences, etc. Only the host domain can retrieve and read the contents of the cookie once it is sent.

 Third-party cookies are set by a domain that isn’t the one you’re visiting right now.
 These cookies are typically used for online advertising purposes.
 For example, have you ever searched online for a pair of shoes, and then the next time you read a news article, there’s an ad for those exact shoes?